Student Handbook

 HEALTH SERVICES

-If your child has a medical condition that might require special action, please contact one of the School Nurses in Health Services at (931) 668-5111.
-Examples would be diabetes, asthma, severe allergies with the need for an epipen, seizures, or others.
+If your child has a medical condition that might require special action, please contact one of the School Nurses in Health Services at 668-5111.
+Examples would be diabetes, asthma, severe allergies with the need for an EpiPen, seizures, or others.
 We will assist you in the communication of those special needs and the appropriate responses at school and on the bus through an Action Plan.
-This is intended to serve as an informational guideline in preventing the spread of communicable diseases in the schools.
-Please refer to those guidelines throughout the school year.
-A student should be kept home when the following symptoms persist.
-A student can be sent home with these symptoms:

-• A dry, hacking or productive cough
+● A dry, hacking or productive cough

-• Purulent (green, yellow, thick or unusual) nasal or eye drainage
+● Purulent (green, yellow, thick or unusual) nasal or eye drainage

-• Diarrhea
+● Diarrhea

-• Skin rashes or eruptions: such as scabies, chicken pox, or impetigo
+● Skin rashes or eruptions: such as scabies, chicken pox, or impetigo

-• Nausea and Vomiting
+● Nausea and Vomiting

-• Lethargy (general complaint or muscular aches or pain)
+● Lethargy (general complaint or muscular aches or pain)

-• Head or body lice must be treated with appropriate medication before returning to school.
-THE SCHOOL POLICY IS LICE FREE BEFORE RETURNING TO SCHOOL.
+● Head or body lice must be treated with appropriate medication before returning to school.
+The school policy is lice free before returning to school.

 MEDICATION

 Students required to take prescribed medication must have an “Administration of Medication” form completed and on file.
-This form is available online, from the school nurse or the school and MUST BE COMPLETED when medication is delivered to the nurse’s office by the parent or guardian of the student.
+This form is available from the school nurse, the district website (Health Services Link), or the school and MUST BE COMPLETED when medication is delivered to the principal’s office by the parent or guardian of the student.
 (Students do not complete the form or transport medication to school.)
-Medication will be kept in the school clinic and given to the student at the designated time.
+Medication will be kept and given to the student at the designated time.
+The school is not permitted to administer medication, including aspirin, Tylenol, etc. at the student’s request.

 All prescription medications must be brought to school in the original container labeled by the pharmacy to include the following information: